DarinM223/yamlate/README.md

 For the full example look at the python/python_example_bug.py for the python file and the examples/bug.yaml for the YAML file

-### Drawbacks:

-* Slow because it is essentially an unoptimized interpreter without JIT
-* Not the only language that does this (higher performing languages like Lua are widely used to script similar cases like Redis extensions or AI for different enemies in games)
-* "code" currently is not very readable so might be difficult for non-developers to understand

 ### TODO:

 * Fix bugs in interpreter/FFI
 * Add Ruby wrapper
 * Add support for more complex language features like functions, structures
 * Be able to access other fields in the YAML file as a variable